Dikzamen/dbd_bloodweb_python/README.md

 3) Install requirements by running "pip install -r requirements.txt" in folder with source code.
   If you get error message, try "pip install wheel" and "pip install -r requirements.txt" again.
 4) Run calibration.py script and switch window to DbD with opened bloodweb.
+  Prefferably use bloodweb with no leveled up nodes of all colors.
+If program doesn't click inside circles, calibrate again.
   Original screenshot:
   ![Original](https://user-images.githubusercontent.com/35243176/134715338-8e9c87c7-454f-42dd-b52f-e8d82f3134a2.jpg)
   1. Crop your screen to get area with bloodweb inside.
 After you get desired image, click on image window and press ESC.